 Look I think cigarettes are difficult because two reasons - one is that the nicotine itself is quite addictive and so from a physical point of view it's an addiction.
 There's also issues about people being addicted to the habits of smoking like you know having smoked in situational as you mentioned in your introduction, having a cigarette when you feel stressed, for example, as an immediate reaction to that, rather than taking different ways of doing it.
 So there are quite good ways of quitting smoking.
 And everybody's actually capable of quitting smoking, even people with quite serious mental illness are also capable of quitting smoking.
 And usually to quit smoking it's a combination of things like nicotine replacement, so you'll see patches and gums and all those things, you can also use some particular medications to decrease the craving but also having psychological support and counselling.
 So normally, those things work better, if there's actually some support.
 So we know that if you have the right kind of support, even when you start using the patches or the medication, you can improve your chances of quitting by two or three times with the right kind of psychological support and counseling which is why we have Quitline and things like that.

-Dr. John Allen is with you on ABC Radio, Brisbane, he's the Executive Director of Mental Health and Other Drugs at Queensland Health, we're talking about tobacco smoking here.
+Dr. John Allan is with you on ABC Radio, Brisbane, he's the Executive Director of Mental Health Alcohol and Other Drugs at Queensland Health, we're talking about tobacco smoking here.
 And I have seen some market research along the lines of almost one in two regular smokers saying that they continue the habit to deal with stress.
 John, you're effectively telling me that smoking can add to that stress.
 So it is quite the cycle to break that we're talking about here.

 I think people mistake some of those withdrawal things for ongoing stress.
 So you know, that withdraw from having a cigarette, you feel a bit anxious and worried, you think that's the ongoing problem.
 Whereas in fact, it's really about mistaking some of those early withdrawal symptoms for an ongoing process.
 You know the thing that is really important is that people who have got an established mental illness so for example, if you've had depression, anxiety, or something, often people think they've got to keep on smoking or the symptoms will come back when they give up.
 But in fact, we've done some work and looked at all the data and in fact people actually don't get worse from the mental illness when they give up smoking they actually have a better mental health outcome when they give up smoking.
 So again, that's, you know, one of those myths and there's also some early work now that suggests that smoking is actually contributory to the psychosis.
 So there's been a lot of association between people who smoke cigarettes, and then develop psychosis, there's now some work around the physiological aspects of that, to look at the way that that effects brain chemicals and could possibly lead to psychosis as well.
 So there's all kinds of reasons why you should be not smoking.